 After the discovery, De Rossi who was 25 was excused from training and at home with his wife and young daughter.

-Daniele De Rossi Childhood Story Plus Untold Biography Facts –Inside his Mind
+Daniele De Rossi Biography – Inside his Mind:

 Taking a trip inside Daniele De Rossi’s head, you’ll find out the following facts;